machschmitt/linux/Documentation/iio/iio_adc.rst

 --------------------------------

 There is a third ADC input type which is called pseudo-differential or single-ended to differential configuration.
+A pseudo-differential channel is similar to a differential channel in that it also measures IN+ relative to IN-.
-A pseudo-differential input is made out from a differential pair of inputs by restricting the negative input to a known voltage while allowing only the positive input to change.
+However, unlike differential channels, the negative input is limited to a narrow voltage range while only IN+ is allowed to swing.
+A pseudo-differential channel can be made out from a differential pair of inputs by restricting the negative input to a known voltage while allowing only the positive input to swing.
+Aside from that, some parts have a COM pin that allows single-ended inputs to be referenced to a common-mode voltage, making them pseudo-differential channels.

 1.3.1 Pseudo-differential Unipolar Channels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^